hydeh3r3/obsidian_tagger/README.md

 - Test coverage
 - Documentation improvements

-## Pull Request Process
+### Pull Request Process

-1. Create a feature branch
+1. Create a feature branch (`git checkout -b feature/your-feature-name`)
-2. Add tests for new functionality
+2. Make your changes and add tests for new functionality
+3. Ensure all tests pass
-3. Update documentation
+4. Update documentation if necessary
+5. Commit your changes (`git commit -m 'Add some feature'`)
+6. Push to the branch (`git push origin feature/your-feature-name`)
-4. Submit PR with clear description
+7. Submit a pull request with a clear description of your changes

-## Code Style
+### Code Style

 - Use type hints
 - Include docstrings
-- Follow PEP 8
+- Follow PEP 8 guidelines
-- Add unit tests
+- Add unit tests for new code

 ## Questions?

-Open an issue for any questions about contributing.
+Open an issue for any questions about contributing or using the tool.